MohamedArafath205/Streamlit/README.md

 It is build using Logistic Regression model.
 It has an accuracy rate of 75%.
 I used streamlit to visualise this model.
-You can use my model on - https://mohamedarafath.streamlit.app/ For any querries contact mohamedarafath205@gmail.com
+You can test my model on - https://mohamedarafath.streamlit.app/ For any querries contact mohamedarafath205@gmail.com